day-voyage/day-voyage/README.md

 ## Development

 To build webpack and generate a bundle:
-From within the root directory:
+From within the root directory:s
 ```sh
 npm start
 ```